diegozain/alles/projects/pdes/elastic/README.md

 This picture shows off the power of the CPML absorbing boundary conditions.

+Note that the wavefield expresses the integral in time of the source function.
+This happens because the grid is staggered.

 [![](../pics/elastic_2d.png)](./)

 This picture shows off the power of the free surface conditions.

+Here the source function is differeniated in time before it enters the solver.
+As a result, the wavefield expresses the true source wavelet.

 [![](../pics/elastic_2d_free_surface.png)](./)